MrCerealGuy/Stonecraft/README.md

-    ENABLE_CURSES=ON           - Build with (n)curses; Enables a server side terminal (command line option: --terminal) ENABLE_FREETYPE=ON         - Build with FreeType2; Allows using TTF fonts ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_GLES=OFF            - Search for Open GLES headers & libraries and use them ENABLE_LEVELDB=ON          - Build with LevelDB; Enables use of LevelDB map backend ENABLE_POSTGRESQL=ON       - Build with libpq; Enables use of PostgreSQL map backend (PostgreSQL 9.5 or greater recommended)
+    ENABLE_CURSES=ON           - Build with (n)curses; Enables a server side terminal (command line option: --terminal) ENABLE_FREETYPE=ON         - Build with FreeType2; Allows using TTF fonts ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_GLES=OFF            - Build for OpenGL ES instead of OpenGL (requires support by Irrlicht) ENABLE_LEVELDB=ON          - Build with LevelDB; Enables use of LevelDB map backend ENABLE_POSTGRESQL=ON       - Build with libpq; Enables use of PostgreSQL map backend (PostgreSQL 9.5 or greater recommended)
-    ENABLE_REDIS=ON            - Build with libhiredis; Enables use of Redis map backend ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores ENABLE_SOUND=ON            - Build with OpenAL, libogg & libvorbis; in-game sounds ENABLE_LUAJIT=ON           - Build with LuaJIT (much faster than non-JIT Lua) ENABLE_SYSTEM_GMP=ON       - Use GMP from system (much faster than bundled mini-gmp) ENABLE_SYSTEM_JSONCPP=OFF  - Use JsonCPP from system
+    ENABLE_REDIS=ON            - Build with libhiredis; Enables use of Redis map backend ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores ENABLE_SOUND=ON            - Build with OpenAL, libogg & libvorbis; in-game sounds ENABLE_LUAJIT=ON           - Build with LuaJIT (much faster than non-JIT Lua) ENABLE_PROMETHEUS=OFF      - Build with Prometheus metrics exporter (listens on tcp/30000 by default) ENABLE_SYSTEM_GMP=ON       - Use GMP from system (much faster than bundled mini-gmp) ENABLE_SYSTEM_JSONCPP=OFF  - Use JsonCPP from system
     OPENGL_GL_PREFERENCE=LEGACY - Linux client build only; See CMake Policy CMP0072 for reference